Architecture

 • It checks users for the specified username and tries to extract packager variable from it.

-• If packager value has been found, it will be passed as PACKAGER system variable (additional sudo configuration might be required).
+• If packager value has been found, it will be passed as PACKAGER system variable (additional sudo configuration to pass environment variables might be required).

 Add new packages or rebuild existing

-• If supplied argument is file, then application moves the file to the directory with built packages.
-Same rule applies for directory, but in this case it copies every package-like file from the specified directory.
+• If supplied argument is file, then application moves the file to the directory with the built packages.
+Same rule is applied for directory, but in this case it copies every package-like file from the specified directory.

 • If supplied argument is directory and there is PKGBUILD file there, it will be treated as local package.
 In this case it will queue this package to build and copy source files (PKGBUILD and .SRCINFO) to caches.

-• If supplied argument is not file then application tries to lookup for the specified name in AUR and clones it into the directory with manual updates.
+• If supplied argument is not file then application tries to lookup for the specified name in AUR and clones it into the temporary directory, from which it will be added into the build queue.
 This scenario can also handle package dependencies which are missing in repositories.

 Rebuild packages